stevenfluo/filters-frequencies/docs/index.markdown

     <p style="text-align: center;"><i>Original cameraman photo, convolved with D_x, convolved with D_y.</i></p>
 </p>

 Next, I compute the gradient magnitude image, and turn this into an edge image by binarizing it with some threshold.
 After experimenting with a range of values, I found that using 0.25 as my threshold created the best-looking edge image.
+Setting a threshold allows us to binarize the gradient magnitude image while controlling how sensitive the image is to noise.

 <p align="center">
     <img src="./img/web_camgradmag.jpg" alt="cameraman" width="20%"/>